KGO-TV: News operation

-KGO-TV presently broadcasts 42 1/2 hours of locally produced newscasts each week (with 6 hours, 35 minutes each weekday and five hours each on Saturdays and Sundays).
-The program usually rebroadcast stories previously shown during the 6 p.m. newscast and national and international news reports from ABC News.
+KGO-TV presently broadcasts 42 hours, 55 minutes of locally produced newscasts each week (with 6 hours, 35 minutes each weekday; six hours on Saturdays; and four hours on Sundays).
+The program usually rebroadcasts stories previously shown during the 6 pm newscast and national and international news reports from ABC News.

 KGO-TV had followed the lead of its New York City sister station, WABC-TV, and adopted the Eyewitness News format for its newscasts in the late 1960s; however, the Eyewitness News title was already being used on KPIX-TV, which inherited its version of the format from its Philadelphia sister station KYW-TV.
 As a result, KGO-TV instead called its newscasts Channel 7 News Scene throughout the 1970s, and Channel 7 News from 1982 to 1998, when it switched to the current ABC 7 News branding.
 Along with the other ABC O&Os, KGO-TV also used an edited version of the "Tar Sequence" from the soundtrack of Cool Hand Luke as the theme music for its newscasts starting in 1969.
-After its Chicago sister station, WLS-TV, began to reuse the Eyewitness News branding in 2013, KGO-TV became the only ABC O&O that does not use the Eyewitness News or Action News brand for its newscasts as with other ABC O&O stations.
+After its Chicago sister station, WLS-TV, began to reuse the Eyewitness News branding in 2013, KGO-TV became the only ABC O&O that did not use the Eyewitness News or Action News brand for its newscasts, as with other ABC O&O stations.
+On February 1, 2026, aided by KPIX having discontinued use of the branding in 2013, KGO rebranded its newscasts as ABC 7 Eyewitness News for the first time.

-The station broadcast a 4:30 p.m. newscast named Early News in 1970, anchored by Ray Tannehill and John Reed King, with Pete Giddings covering weather and Bob Fouts presenting sports.
+The station broadcast a 4:30 pm newscast named Early News in 1970, anchored by Ray Tannehill and John Reed King, with Pete Giddings covering weather and Bob Fouts presenting sports.
 Lu Hurley provided live helicopter traffic coverage, one of the first television programs in the San Francisco Bay Area to offer traffic reports.
-KGO-TV was one of the last ABC affiliates that broadcast the network's evening news program in the 7:00 p.m. time slot.
-By early 1992, World News Tonight had been displaced to 5:30 pm, replacing the last half of the 5:00 p.m. news hour.
-KGO-TV has long broadcast an 11:00 p.m. newscast; it was originally a half-hour program, before expanding to 35 minutes in the early 1990s.
+KGO-TV was one of the last ABC affiliates that broadcast the network's evening news program in the 7 pm time slot.
+By early 1992, World News Tonight had been displaced to 5:30 pm, replacing the last half of the 5 pm news hour.
+KGO-TV has long broadcast an 11 pm newscast; it was originally a half-hour program before expanding to 35 minutes in the early 1990s.
 In the 2000s, a staple of the 11 pm.
 Sunday newscast was Richard Hart's segment about technological developments, alternatively titled "Next Step" and "Drive to Discover".